puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 + `name` is used for a short, human-readable reference to an object, generally only unique amongst objects of the same type on the same server.

 ### `/api` reference
-The base URL `http://razor:8150/api` fetches the top-level entry point for navigating through the Razor command and query facilities.
+By default, API calls are sent over HTTPS with TSL/SSL.
+The base URL is `https://razor:8151/api`.
+This fetches the top-level entry point for navigating through the Razor command and query facilities.
 This is a JSON object with the following keys:

   * `collections`: read-only queries available on this server.
   * `commands`: the commands available on this server.